RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - Evidence – Sworn / Unsworn
       - Unsworn Evidence
         - Procedurally, unsworn evidence given by W is treated in exactly the same way as sworn evidence.
-        - Despite the use of ‘may’ in s 13(4), the Court has no discretion to prevent the Witness from giving his / her unsworn evidence.
+        - Despite the use of 'may' in s 13(4), the Court has no discretion to prevent the Witness from giving his / her unsworn evidence.
           - SH v The Queen [2012] NSWCCA 79
         - There remains some question as to whether unsworn evidence should be given less weight – purely on the basis that it is unsworn
           - (R v GW [2016] HCA 6, [54-57] refers).
   - Child Witness
     - CL traditionally regarded children as an unreliable class of witness, requiring that trial judges warn juries that it is dangerous to convict on the uncorroborated evidence of a child - perception being that children are prone to fantasy, highly suggestible, and likely to give inaccurate accounts of events
-    - This position is no longer the case - research conducted in recent years demonstrates that children’s cognitive and recall skills are not inherently less reliable than that of adults.
+    - This position is no longer the case - research conducted in recent years demonstrates that children's cognitive and recall skills are not inherently less reliable than that of adults.
     - In EA, the guidance relating to judicial warnings with respect to the evidence given by a Child Witness reflects current research
     - The EA now contains the following provisions in relation to judicial warnings and child witnesses:
-      - –s 165(6) provides that warnings in relation to the reliability of a child’s evidence can only be given in accordance withs 165A.
+      - –s 165(6) provides that warnings in relation to the reliability of a child's evidence can only be given in accordance withs 165A.
       - –s 165A prohibits trial judges from warning or suggesting to juries that children (as a class) are unreliable witnesses or that it is generally dangerous to convict on the uncorroborated evidence of any child witness.
 ## Lecture 2B: Witness Examination

   - Trial Procedure (Criminal)
-    - 1. Accused has Indictment (charge) read to him / her and then asked to enter his / her plea – this is called the ‘Arraignment’ process.
+    - 1. Accused has Indictment (charge) read to him / her and then asked to enter his / her plea – this is called the 'Arraignment' process.
     - 2. Jury empanelled and sworn in.
     - 3. Prosecution makes brief Opening Address outlining the elements of the offence and the evidence he / she will call in support of the Prosecution case.
     - 4. Defence may make brief statement if wishes to do so.